Free webinar 21 July — Keep your lake open through algae season 21 July · Free webinar

-Summer is algae season on most surface water bodies, and early 2026 conditions point to a challenging algae bloom season in several regions.
-A warmer-than-average spring, low flows in some basins, and steady nutrient pressure are pushing harmful algal blooms earlier and stretching the monitoring season for utilities.
-In several areas, bloom advisories and seasonal forecasts are already active earlier than many operators would prefer.
+The 2026 algae bloom season is arriving earlier than usual, and three forces are behind it: a warmer-than-average spring, low flows in many basins, and the same nutrient pressure as ever.
+Together, they are pushing harmful algal blooms earlier in the year and stretching the monitoring season for water utilities.
+In several regions, bloom advisories and seasonal forecasts are already active weeks ahead of where many operators would expect them.

 Why blooms are starting earlier in 2026